Hazard Pictograms

 Corrosive Pictogram

 Corrosion: Exactly what the name would suggest, this pictogram indicates substances that corrode metal or flesh.
-Needless to say, these substances can cause serious eye damage.
+Needless to say, these substances can cause serious eye, skin, or other tissue damage.
+If contact with corrosive substances does occur, emergency personnel should be notified immediately so that damage and long-term consequences can be minimized.

 Expolsive Pictogram